huntbeat/popgen-auto/hmm/README.md

 - Combine 100000 or parallelize HMM.py

 - In the end: simulator works nicely, parallelization works as well.
 Need to think about parameter updates with different processes, how to make the model more accurate.

+---
+06.11.18

+- Changed plot lines to resemble TMRCA - pop size step graphs

+- Created translating script from msms sim to sequences

+- Need to look at psmc, diCal for fixing accuracy issues, possibly create GOF plot

+- Implement natural selection into msms
+---
+06.12.18

+- Configured msms to include and output TMRCA

+- Presented on papers

+- Trying to figure out how the figures change with natural selection, pop. size change, and both

+---
+06.13.18

+- Fixed msms sim translator to work with hmm model

+- Looked at constant pop, selected region, pop change, and both

+---
+06.14.18

+- Finding S, pi, SFS, etc. summary statistics for msms simulator to plot

+- Discuss hmm output results